 - If the order does not prohibit contact with children, arrange for parenting time through a neutral third party (a friend or relative) not involved with the order of protection;

-The fact an Order of Protection was issued and served upon you does not mean the judge who granted the Order of Protection believes you did the things you are alleged to have done in order for the other party to be granted an Order of Protection.
+The fact an Order of Protection was issued and served upon you does not mean the judge who granted the Order of Protection believes you did the things you are alleged to have done for the other party to be given an Order of Protection.

-The law in Arizona simply requires a judge to determine whether the allegations in the Petition for Order of Protection are sufficient, if true, to justify issuance of the Order of Protection, which is different than having a judge rule that you did or did not do the acts alleged in the Petition for Order of Protection.
+The law in Arizona simply requires a judge to determine whether the allegations in the Petition for Order of Protection are sufficient, if true, to justify issuance of the Order of Protection.
+This, is different than having a judge rule that you did or did not do the acts alleged in the Petition for Order of Protection.

-If you request a hearing on an Order of Protection, both parties will have to testify under oath as to the allegations and you run the risk of the judge ruling you actually committed the acts, which can be used against you in a subsequent child custody trial because that judicial ruling can be used against you.
+If you request a hearing on the Order of Protection, both parties will have to testify under oath as to the allegations, and you run the risk of the judge ruling you actually committed the acts.
+That ruling can be used against you in a subsequent child custody trial because that judicial decision can be utilized against you.

-If you children are listed on the Order of Protection, it may appear you are stuck between the proverbial “rock” and a “hard place”.
+If you children are listed on the Order of Protection, it may appear you are stuck between the proverbial “rock” and a “hard place.”
 Fortunately, you have another option.
-The judge who will make the decision on the Order of Protection is not the same judge that will be assigned to your child custody case.
+The judge who will decide on the Order of Protection is not the same judge that will be assigned to your child custody case.